 Sure if you prefer you could also throw in some noodles but who needs the extra carbs these days right?

-I usually serve spring rolls with a chili dipping sauce but didn’t quite have the ingredients on hand so for this shrimp cucumber roll recipe, I went with a peanut dipping sauce instead.
+I usually serve shrimp spring rolls with a chili dipping sauce but didn’t quite have the ingredients on hand so for these shrimp spring rolls, I went with a peanut dipping sauce instead.
 I just whisked a few ingredients together and ta-da!

-The shrimp cucumber roll with the peanut sauce was excellent, and that means a lot coming from me because I am not a fan of peanut butter.
+These shrimp spring rolls with the peanut sauce was excellent, and that means a lot coming from me because I am not a fan of peanut butter.
 There’s that gnack gnack factor to just eating spoonfuls of peanut butter that turns me off completely.
 You know what I’m talking about right?
 When the peanut butter coats your entire mouth and you need to pry your jaws open?
 Yea I hate that.
 Tell me this happens to everyone, and not just me?

 None of that here though.
 A little bit of olive oil and hot water seemed to neutralize that peanut butter sticky factor and turned the rich butter into a smooth and creamy sauce.

-Basically you must make this shrimp cucumber roll recipe next time you want a crisp fresh lunch.
+Basically you must make these shrimp spring rolls recipe next time you want a crisp fresh lunch.
 In the summer months you will find nothing more satisfying or more refreshing.
-If you want a plant based recipe you would replace the shrimp with tofu + avocado or extra veggies – think carrots, radishes, etc. All of those work.
+If you want a plant based recipe you could replace the shrimp with tofu + avocado or extra veggies – think carrots, radishes, etc. All of those work.

 If you ask me, pretty much anything wrapped up in rice paper is a hit with me.
 Well, within reason, don’t start coming up with crazy ingredient ideas (though I did make BLT lettuce wraps wrapped up in rice paper too) !

-While you may think assembling a shrimp cucumber roll can be difficult- trust me it is not.
+While you may think assembling these shrimp spring rolls can be difficult- trust me it is not.
 You just need a tiny bit of patience and your work station properly set up.
 You want a large shallow bowl of hot water to dip the rice paper wrappers in.
 You just want them lightly moistened – hold them in the water for only a few seconds – you don’t want to overdo this part.

 Then place the ingredients on the edge closest to you, neatly and ordering and start rolling the wrapper away from you, tucking in the sides as you go.
 Your first few might not look perfect but you’ll get the hang of it!

 Simple and refreshing appetizer full of crisp flavors.
-Make these fresh sprill rolls with shrimp and cucumber on a hot summer day.
+Make these fresh shrimp spring rolls with avocado and cucumber on a hot summer day.
 Gluten free, dairy free.

 - 10 rice paper rolls